March 2006 (Part 3)

 — Truebodo, Hong Kong

-If you wish to practice Long Fist for combat, force training or spiritual cultivation, you should listen to the music of your heart or the music of Zen, or don't worry about music or anything else.
+If you wish to practice Long Fist for combat, force training or spiritual cultivation, you should listen to the music of your heart or the music of Zen, and don't worry about other music or anything else.
 It will not only make you more centred, it will also give you other wonderful benefits — benefits that you may not have thought possible.
 If you listen to ordinary music, irrespective of its type, it will distract you.

 But if you wish to practice Long Fist for demonstration, you should play some classical Chinese music with a fast tempo that goes along with the speed of your Long Fist performance.
 You may also use fast Western or other types of music with a fast tempo, but it may miss the cultural flavour.
 However, if you play slow music, irrespective of whether it is classical or modern, Chinese or foreign, it would not be suitable with the speed of Long Fist performance.